 What is High Blood Pressure?

-High Blood Pressure or Hypertension means that your blood pressure level has been found on many separate occasions to be above normal.
-This requires treatment to prevent the possibility of developing serious and potentially life threatening complications as a result of that high blood pressure.
+High blood pressure, or hypertension, means that your blood pressure level is above normal on many different occasions.
+This requires treatment to prevent serious and possibly life-threatening complications from developing as a result of it.

 How Common is High Blood Pressure?

-High Blood Pressure is extremely common with 10–20% of the UK population affected.
-The older you are the more likely it is that you have developed it.
-Currently there are 7 to 10 million people in the UK living with Hypertension.
+High blood pressure is very common, with 10–20% of the UK population affected.
+The older you are, the more likely it is that you already have it.
+There are currently 12.5 million people in the UK living with hypertension.

-Hypertension is actually a symptomless disease.
-The vast majority of people will be blissfully unaware they have developed high blood pressure until that is it has already done serious damage to your body.
-That is why having your blood pressure checked on a regular basis and taking steps to control it once it has been identified is so vital.
-Keeping your blood pressure under control can minimise your risks of developing serious and potentially life threatening complications such as heart attacks and strokes
+Checking blood pressure on a regular basis and taking steps to control it once it has been identified are vital.
+Keeping your blood pressure under control can minimize your risks of developing serious and potentially life-threatening complications such as heart attacks and strokes.

 Living With High Blood Pressure

-Provided the blood pressure is regularly checked and kept under control with treatment, most people can enjoy a very normal life.
-However, some lifestyle changes will be required and some people will have associated conditions such as heart disease or diabetes to contend with.
+If blood pressure is regularly checked and kept under control with treatment, most people can enjoy a normal life.
+That being said, some lifestyle changes will be required, and some will have associated conditions such as heart disease or diabetes to contend with.
 These can sometimes impinge on people’s independence and general health.
-Telecare24 Careline Services

-could prove invaluable for these people as they enable them to stay living independently and safely in their home whilst remaining in touch around the clock with their loved ones or if necessary the emergency services.
-Their highly trained, polite and helpful operators work 365 days a year 24 hours a day and provide the fastest response times compared to other providers.
-Telecare24 Careline Services come highly recommended.
+Telecare24 careline services are invaluable for these people as they enable them to maintain living independently and safely in their home while remaining in touch around the clock with their loved ones or, if necessary, the emergency services.
+Their highly trained, polite, and helpful operators work 365 days a year, 24 hours a day, and provide the fastest response times compared to other providers.
+Telecare24 careline services come highly recommended.